 4. Disable Features You Are Not Using In Theme Options – We include several options to disable features in theme options.
 On the “Extras” tab are several options to toggle on/off, if you are not using some then disable them to reduce loading times.

-5. Use A Cache Plugin Like W3TC – A cache plugin is necessary for a premium theme,your speed will certainly increase when you use one.
-We recommend using W3TC becasue we feel it is the best one out there.
+5. Use A Cache Plugin Like W3TC or Autoptimize – A cache plugin is necessary for any theme.
+Cache plugins are created to help speed up your site, they are enhanced tools.
+Your speed will certainly increase when you use one.
+We recommend using W3TC or Autoptimize.
 Please click the button below for details on using W3TC with Avada.Click Here To Learn About W3TC & Avada